makerdao/mips/MIP24/mip24.md

 **MIP24c4: Urgent Response Procedure**
 A general procedure for managing urgent situations.

-**MIP24c5: Role of Arbitration Facilitators**
-Outlines the tasks of the Arbitration Facilitators during emergency interventions.
+**MIP24c5: Role of Arbitration and Ecosystem Facilitators** Outlines the tasks of the Arbitration and Ecosystem Facilitators during emergency interventions.

 ## Motivation